Richard Sambrook: Other and subsequent roles

-He was a Trustee of the WWF-UK from 2012 until 2018 and of the International News Safety Institute for which he led an inquiry into the deaths of journalists around the world.
-From 2006 to 2009, he was Vice President of the European Broadcasting Union and represented public broadcasters on the advisory group to the UN's Internet Governance Forum.
-He was a member of the leadership committee of the Global Media AIDS Initiative, established by UN Secretary General Kofi Annan in 2004.
-He was on the advisory board of the British Council and was formerly Chairman of the BBC's international charity, the World Service Trust, and a trustee of the free-speech NGO Article 19.
+From 2012 until 2018 he led the International News Safety Institute, for which he chaired an inquiry into the deaths of journalists around the world.
+From 2006 to 2009, he was vice president of the European Broadcasting Union and represented public broadcasters on the advisory group to the UN's Internet Governance Forum.
+He was a trustee of the free-speech NGO Article 19 for six years and was a member of the leadership committee of the Global Media AIDS Initiative, established by UN Secretary General Kofi Annan in 2004.
+He was on the advisory board of the British Council and was formerly Chairman of the BBC's international charity, the World Service Trust (now BBC Media Action).
+He was a trustee of the WWF-UK from 2010 to 2016.
 He is a Fellow of the Royal Television Society and of the Royal Society of Arts.

 Personal life

 Sambrook is married with two children.